-Situated within the steep sided gorge of the river Avon, 1.5 miles southeast of the Grangemouth Refinery and 2.5 miles southwest of Bo’ness, Fireclay deposits had been exploited since the 18th century.
+Situated within the steep sided gorge of the river Avon, 1.5 miles southeast of the Grangemouth Refinery and 2.5 miles southwest of Bo’ness, Fireclay deposits had been exploited since at least the 18th century.

 Birkhill was leased from the Hamilton Estate in 1908 by Mark Hurll, a firebrick manufacturer from Glenboig in Lanarkshire and in 1916 the partnership of P&M Hurll (established in 1887) acquired the mine itself.

-The second series of workings are further north, and were started by P&M Hurll in 1913
+The second series of workings were further north, and opened by P&M Hurll in 1913

 The third and largest shaft was opened in 1951 at a cost of £25000.
 It was situated to the west of the river Avon and was approximately 2250ft across & 200ft deep and was accessed via bridge across the river.